For more details on Methodology click here. For more details on terminology click here.

 But we need to put this into context.
 What does the forecast mean in terms of reaching the funding that is required for the sector (also known as the funding requirement)?
 The total funding requirement globally is determined by how much is needed in each context.
 If you hover over the donut below you’ll be able to see the chances of reaching 25%, 50%, 75%, and 100% of the funding that is required.

-With the funding gap closing in 2022, that means that WASH climbed out of a real humanitarian recession.
+With the funding gap increasing in 2024, that means that WASH stands on the precipice of a real humanitarian recession.
 In this story, we’ve defined a real humanitarian recession as two consecutive years of a growing funding gap.
 So what are the odds of the sector continuing to experience real growth (closing the funding gap)?

-We think that it is almost certain that the WASH sector will grow in 2023 – meaning that the funding gap will close.
+We think that it is likely that the WASH sector will grow in 2025 – meaning that the funding gap will close.
 But there’s also a realistic possibility that the sector will experience real negative growth, in other words, the funding gap will increase.

 The WASH sector is forecast to rank 4th out of all humanitarian sectors.
-This places WASH firmly in the ‘top-half’ of sectors which tend to have $800m+ in funding received and $3bn+ funding requirements.
+This places WASH firmly in the ‘top-half’ of sectors which tend to have $2bn+ funding requirements.

 Methodology